Page by Page: Discovering the Soul of a Great Memoir

 In Wild, Strayed recounts her journey of self-discovery while hiking the Pacific Crest Trail.
 The memoir is rich with introspective moments where Strayed confronts her past, including the loss of her mother and her struggles with grief and addiction, inviting readers to reflect on their own journeys.

-Page by Page: Crafting Visual and Emotional Detail
+Page by Page: Scene and Lightness

 The Liar’s Club by Mary Karr